perun-network/Grants-Program/applications/perun_state_channels.md

 ### Legal Structure

 * **Registered Address:** PolyCrypt GmbH, c/o TU Darmstadt, Hochschulstraße 1, 64289 Darmstadt, Germany
-* **Registered Legal Entity:** PolyCrypt GmbH
+* **Registered Legal Entity:** PolyCrypt GmbH, Handelsregister Darmstadt HRB 101219, VAT DE339864467

 ### Team's experience

 Our team has extensive experience in applied cryptography and blockchain research as well as in software development.
 Our team members include the leading researchers on the Perun state channel research papers, which have been published at renowned conferences.
 Furthermore, our team includes experienced developers.
-Our team members are the main developers of the go-perun library and therefore provide over 2 years of experience specifically in developing software in the blockchain space.
+Our team members are the main developers of the _go-perun_ library and therefore provide over 2 years of experience specifically in developing software in the blockchain space.

 ### Team Code Repos

 A collection of our repositories can be found at https://github.com/perun-network/.

 Since mid 2020, the Perun Framework is a Hyperledger Labs project.
-The go-perun library is available at https://github.com/hyperledger-labs/go-perun and the Ethereum smart contracts are available at https://github.com/hyperledger-labs/perun-eth-contracts.
+The _go-perun_ library is available at https://github.com/hyperledger-labs/go-perun and the Ethereum smart contracts are available at https://github.com/hyperledger-labs/perun-eth-contracts.

 ### Team LinkedIn Profiles